Practice Development for Medical Expert Witnesses

 Great 4-letter noun domain names go for hundreds of thousands of dollars.
 Md.com is gone. blackdogexpertwitness.com is available.
 You need something in between.

-You don’t have a website, why buy a domain name?
+I don’t have a website, why buy a domain name?

 .com

-Your domain name search should filter by the extension .com.
+When searching for an available domain, filter by the extension .com.
 It is the business standard and gets the best SEO for a business.
-Unlike a .org, you are not a non-profit.

 Don’t use your name as your url.